-The principal revenue raising measures adopted by the Mareeba Shire Council for the 2019/2020 financial year are:
+The principal revenue raising measures adopted by the Mareeba Shire Council for the 2020/21 financial year are:

-2.3.1 Differential General Rates
+Differential General Rates

-Levied on all rateable parcels of land throughout the Shire to cover the operational, maintenance and capital expenditures associated with the governance and administration of the Council and the provision of general works and services including but not limited to the construction, maintenance and management of roads and bridges, economic development, community relations, disaster management, public parks, gardens, playing grounds, recreation areas, public swimming pools, health, public conveniences, building, animal control, pest and declared weed control, environmental management, town planning, public halls, offices and libraries.
+Differential general rates are levied on all rateable parcels of land throughout the Shire to cover the operational, maintenance and capital expenditures associated with the governance and administration of the Council and the provision of general works and services including but not limited to the construction, maintenance and management of roads and bridges, economic development, community relations, disaster management, public parks, gardens, playing grounds, recreation areas, public swimming pools, health, public conveniences, building, animal control, pest and declared weed control, environmental management, town planning, public halls, offices and libraries.
+Council is required to raise an amount of revenue it sees as being appropriate to maintain assets and provide services to the Shire as a whole.